ShiiRochi/wavesurfer-react/README.md

 2. onMount

 ##### Plugins Prop

-Is a list of plugins to use by WaveSurfer.
-Has the following format:
+It is a list of plugins to use by WaveSurfer and has the following format:
 ```js
 import { WaveSurfer } from 'wavesurfer-react';
 import MyCustomPlugin from 'my-custom-plugin-path';